 Drinking alcohol and driving is not only a dangerous habit but selfish too.
 If you cause an accident due to drunken driving, you’ll spend time in prison.

-Many people die because of alcohol-related accidents, and this can happen to you or someone close to you.
+Many people die because of alcohol-related accidents, which can happen to you or someone close to you.
 Don’t be the one who’ll cause someone to lose their life because of your carelessness.
 Drive sober, drive safely.

 9. Accelerate Slowly and Brake Gently

 Self-control is vital when driving for the first time.
-You have to resist the urge to slam on that gas pedal when the light finally turns green.
-Your engine loves it when you slowly roll after a complete stop and increase the pressure on the pedal gradually from there.
+You must resist slamming on that gas pedal when the light finally turns green.
+Your engine loves it when you slowly roll after a complete stop and gradually increase the pressure on the pedal.

-To get full control of your car, keep a steady hold on the steering wheel.
+Keep a steady hold on the steering wheel to get full control of your car.
 Don’t slam the pedal on the floor.
 Learn to recognize when you have to stop and apply light pressure on the brakes until you finally roll the car to a stop.

 10. Always Follow the Road Signs

-Don’t go out driving if you don’t understand all the road signs, pavement markings, and safety signals from the department of motor vehicles.
-You are not to ignore any one of the road signs or safety signals because of your overconfidence.
-Every road sign is put in place for a reason, and it has to be followed.
+Don’t go out driving if you don’t understand all the road signs, pavement markings, and safety signals from the Department of motor vehicles.
+You should not ignore any road signs or safety signals because of your overconfidence.
+Every road sign is put in place for a reason and must be followed.

 Driving alone for the first time can be fun only if you are careful.
-While you are in control, you should also be on the lookout for any possible dangers.
-Accidents can be prevented so long as you follow all the instructions you learned from your driving school in Brooklyn carefully.
+While in control, you should also be on the lookout for any possible dangers.
+Accidents can be prevented if you carefully follow all the instructions you learned from your driving school in Brooklyn.

-For starters, you can venture into areas you are quite familiar with, like your local area.
-Drive around the neighborhood first then go to the highway later when you’ve gotten more experience and practice.
-Just focus on controlling your car until you feel more confident about driving on the highway.
+For starters, you can venture into areas you are familiar with, like your local area.
+Drive around the neighborhood first, then go to the highway later when you’ve gotten more experience and practice.
+Focus on controlling your car until you feel more confident about driving on the highway.